whilei/awesomewm-config/README.md

 sort order for widget plus table beyond just a fit show available keystrokes in a way that looks like a keyboard instead of a dictionary major mode; per client, with keypaths; make any client work like spacemacs
+> I am realizing that I want a key/path:function system that is function-centric, rather than binding or keypath centric.

 anarchy